Overview of Virginia’s CCC+ Waiver

 Having income and / or assets over Medicaid’s limit(s) does not mean an applicant cannot still qualify for Virginia Medicaid.
 There are a variety of planning strategies that can be used to help persons who would otherwise be ineligible to become eligible.
 Some of these strategies are fairly easy to implement, and others, exceedingly complex.
 Below are the most common.

 Virginia has a Medically Needy Medicaid Program for applicants who have high medical expenses relative to their income.
 Also known as a “spend down” program, applicants are permitted to spend “excess” income on medical expenses and health care premiums, such as Medicare Part B, in order to meet Medicaid’s income limit.
+More about the medically needy pathway.

 When persons have assets over the limits, there are many options.
 Irrevocable Funeral Trusts are pre-paid funeral and burial expense trusts that Medicaid does not count as assets.
 Medicaid asset protection trusts are another option that protects assets from Medicaid’s asset limit, as well as protects them from Medicaid’s estate recovery program.
 Still another option is to “spend down” countable assets, such as paying off debt, updating home plumbing and heating, and buying household furnishings.